 Hanover's known as the Snack Food Capital of the World, so it's fitting that your first stop is Aldus Brewing, which has transformed an old Snyder's of Hanover pretzel factory into its hoppy headquarters.
 Stop by the brewpub for some tasty grub and try the American Blonde Ale - just one of Aldus' easy-to-drink creations.

-Side stop: You won't be far from The Markets at Hanover, one of York County's many authentic farmers markets.
+Suggested side stops: Consider making time to tour Snyder's of Hanover's.
+Nothing pairs better with a great beer than pretzels!
+You'll be near The Markets at Hanover, one of York County's many authentic farmers markets, too.
 Shop for baked goods, fresh produce and more - or just grab a bit to eat and browse the shops

 Locations on Tap: